Flown personal hygiene kits

 FLOWN availability - A number of flown toothbrushes have been sold by the astronauts over the years with the most famous example probably being Buzz Aldrin's Apollo 11 lunar-flown Lactona toothbrush which sold for $18,400 in 2004.
 The only examples of flown toothpaste or dental floss I've seen offered for sale were Conrad's from Apollo 12, offered at an early Odyssey auction.

-Unflown availability - The toothbrushes used by NASA were unmodified commercial versions without any NASA part or serial number stamps.
-Vintage examples are presumably easy to acquire.
+Unflown availability - The toothbrushes used by NASA were unmodified commercial versions without any NASA part or serial number stamps thus NASA examples for evaluation or training use would be identifiable only by their packaging.
+Vintage non-NASA examples are probably relatively easy to acquire.

 Shaving Utensils - Razors and shaving cream